 Welcome and Introduction

-Good afternoon.
+Good morning.
 Please be seated.
-For those of you who haven’t yet met me, I’m George Bridges.
-I have the honor of serving as the 13th president of Whitman College.
+For those of you who haven’t yet met me, I'm George Bridges, 13th President of Whitman College.

-On behalf of our faculty, staff, and governing boards, I welcome you to the 131st opening of our college liberal arts institution.
-Today’s ceremony celebrates our incoming students – you who will be the graduating class of 2017 – and also the beginning of this academic year.
+On behalf of our faculty, staff, and governing boards, I welcome you to the 130th year since Washington chartered Whitman as a liberal arts college.
+Today’s ceremony celebrates our incoming students – you who will be the graduating class of 2016 – and also the beginning of the academic year.

-Before we begin, let me first acknowledge the musical contributions of Kraig Scott.
+Before we begin, let me first acknowledge the musical contributions of Whitman Instructor Kraig Scott.
 It was his triumphant organ prelude and processional that opened our celebration today.

 Let me also make a few other important introductions:

-We are honored to have you here.
-Each of you brings a unique backgound, set of life perspectives and talents, and you will become an integral part of this campus.
+We are honored to have you here at Whitman College.
+Each of you brings a unique perspective and set of talents, and you will become an integral part of this campus.

 We – the faculty and staff – have been anticipating your arrival for months, and we are thrilled that you are finally here.

-Convocation and commencement are the two ceremonies that will bookend your time at Whitman.
-In just four short years, you will be celebrating your graduation.
+Convocation and Commencement are the two ceremonies that will bookend your time at Whitman.
+In just four short years, I will be standing before you again, congratulating you on your graduation.
 The time will go by more quickly than you imagine.

-Let’s all take a moment to recognize our new scholars with applause.
+Let’s all take a moment again to recognize our new scholars with applause.

 Will the parents, family members, and friends of the incoming students please rise?